mlcommons/algorithmic-efficiency/RULES.md

 The prize money for "*Best Performance*" in a ruleset is $20,000 each.
 The winner of the "*Jury Award*" will be awarded $10,000.
 We reserve the right to split the prize money and distribute it among multiple submissions.

 The chairs of the MLCommons Algorithms Working Group (presently *George Dahl* and *Frank Schneider*) and their institutions (currently *Google Inc.* and the *University of Tübingen*) are ineligible to receive prize money.
 In addition, all individuals serving on the awards committee and their institutions are ineligible to win prize money (regular attendance at the working group's meetings is a prerequisite for joining the awards committee).
 A submission with at least one ineligible submitter may still win an award, but the prize money will then be awarded to the top-ranked submission that is eligible for prize money.

+### Licensing

+Submitting to the benchmark requires the following legal considerations:

+- A signed [Contributor License Agreement (CLA) "Corporate CLA"](https://mlcommons.org/en/policies/) of MLCommons.
+- *Either* membership in MLCommons *or* a signed [non-member test agreement](https://mlcommons.org/en/policies/).
+- A signed trademark license agreement, either the member or the non-member version, as appropriate).
+These license agreements are available upon request to [support@mlcommons.org](mailto:support@mlcommons.org).

+We furthermore require all submissions to be made available open source after the submission deadline under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Model Track